tooploox/mentoring/python_backend/MODULE_LIST.md

 > When you are looking into new topics, it's always better to use already recommended materials.
 > So, when you find something that could be useful for others as well, just send a PR with it!

+Modules aren't ordered - numbers are only to help identifying them.

 - [Module list for Backend with Python](#module-list-for-backend-with-python)
   - [1.
 Basic unit testing in Python](#1-basic-unit-testing-in-python)
   - [2.
 REST API programming in Flask](#2-rest-api-programming-in-flask)